 By paying attention to technical issues, taking good care to avoid all spam triggers in the subject lines and email bodies, and by following up appropriately and in a timely manner, you are more likely to preserve your credibility, sender reputation and protect your IP address and domain from ever getting blacklisted.

 |alert-success||To have a better idea about how to ensure high email deliverability, please refer to this article|

 For each ARF complaint sent to us, we send out a corresponding email to the sender, notifying the user of the same.

-Once three of such complaints are received in a month, the user's email account/domain is Suspended automatically.
+Once three of such complaints are received in a 30 day period, the user's email account/domain is Suspended automatically.